ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### NFS version
 {: #fs-nfs-version}

 File Storage for VPC requires NFS versions v4.1 or higher.
-You can mount file shares on all windows and Linux operating systems that support NFSv4.

-## Limitations in the Beta release
+## Limitations in this release
-{: #fs-limitations-beta}
+{: #fs-limitations}

 The following limitations apply to this release of File Storage for VPC:

 * File share size cannot be increased after the share is created.
 * File share profile cannot be changed after the share is created.
-* Granular Host Authorization for virtual server instance level access control in not supported.
+* Granular Host Authorization for VSI level access control in not supported.
 * Minimum capacity is 10 GB per share.
-* Maximum capacity is 16 TB per share.
+* Maximum capacity is 32 TB per share.
-* Customer-managed encryption is not available.
-File share data is encrypted using IBM-managed encryption for data-at-rest.
-* Customer-managed data-in-transit is not available.
-Data-in-transit is encrypted using IBM-managed encryption for data-in-transit.
 * There is no data retention policy for deleted file shares.
 You cannot undelete a file share after you delete it.

+## File share encryption
+{: #FS-encryption}

+By default, file share data are encrypted at rest with IBM-managed encryption.

 ## Related information
 {: #related-info-file-storage-vpc}